 How is the overall program laid out?

-Trinity's program consists of nine semesters over three years.
+Trinity's program is a three year, residential program.
 Each year is divided into three semesters as follows:

 September - December